philipturner/ue5-nanite-macos/README.md

 Alternatively, UE5NanitePort could have found this bug and fixed it.
 The port is a closed-source binary, so I can't see its changes to engine C++ code.

-Likely fix: at the location below, comment out the right-hand side of `int32 ResourceType = ...`.
-Replace it with `int32 ResourceType = 1; //`, which forces it to be a 2D texture.
+Likely fix: at path (1) below, comment out the right-hand side of line (2).
+Replace it with line (3), which forces it to be a 2D texture.
 ```
 /Engine/Source/Runtime/RenderCore/Private/RenderGraphUtils.cpp, circa line 582
+int32 ResourceType = RHIGetPreferredClearUAVRectPSResourceType(Parameters.Platform);
+int32 ResourceType = 1; //RHIGetPreferredClearUAVRectPSResourceType(Parameters.Platform);
 ```

 ## Attribution